July 9, 2025

 Wire transfers and direct deposits each play a strategic role in business payments.
 Direct deposit is cost-effective, reliable, and perfect for recurring needs.
 Wire transfers, while more expensive, are ideal for one-time, high-value, or time-sensitive transactions where speed and certainty matter most.

 With Ramp Bill Pay, you don’t have to choose just one.
-Ramp supports a wide range of payment types to help your business move money exactly how—and when—you need to:
+Ramp supports a wide range of payment types to help your business move money exactly how you need to:

-• ACH (Direct deposit): Ideal for payroll, recurring vendor payments, and predictable disbursements.
-Ramp supports both regular and same-day ACH for faster delivery on eligible bills.
+• ACH: Ideal for recurring vendor payments and predictable disbursements.
+Ramp supports both regular and same-day ACH transfers for faster delivery on eligible bills.

-• International payments: Ramp supports payments to vendors abroad in U.S. dollars or payments to international vendors in their local currency
+• International wire transfers: Ramp supports payments to vendors abroad in U.S. dollars or payments to international vendors in their local currency

-• Check payments: For US-based vendors who still prefer checks, Ramp can issue and mail checks on your behalf.
+• Check payments: For U.S. vendors who still prefer checks, Ramp can issue and mail paper checks on your behalf

 By combining control, speed, and ease of use, Ramp helps you streamline every payment, whether it’s recurring or last-minute, small or large, domestic or international.